All Products

 armsPilotAutoEnable: 'on'

-armsPilotCreateAppName: "arms-python-client" # The display name of the application in ARMS.
+armsPilotCreateAppName: "arms-python-client" # Display name in ARMS.

 spec: